Rodrigo Fernández (footballer): Santos

 On 29 March 2022, Fernández agreed to a loan deal with Campeonato Brasileiro Série A side Santos until the end of the year, with a buyout clause.
 He made his debut on 5 April, starting in a 0–1 Copa Sudamericana away loss against Banfield.

 Fernández scored his first goal for Peixe on 12 May 2022, netting his team's third in a 3–0 Copa do Brasil home win over Coritiba.
 He was a regular starter for the club until the end of the year, and featured in 38 matches overall during the season.

 On 6 December 2022, Fernández signed a permanent three-year contract with Santos, as the club activated his buyout clause.

+Loan to Newell's Old Boys

+On 18 January 2024, Fernández was loaned to Argentine Primera División side Newell's Old Boys until the end of the year.
+He was regularly used by the club, appearing in 31 matches.

+Loan to Independiente

+On 11 January 2025, Fernández remained in Argentina after agreeing to a one-year loan deal with Independiente.